mondeja/project-config/examples/_003-files-absence-fails/README.rst

 ..
    Name: Files absence
    Exitcode: 1
-   Stderr: docs/readme.md\n  - Expected absent file exists.
-Using Sphinx the documentation must be in RestructuredText format rules[0].files.not[docs/readme.md]\ndocs/index.md\n  - Expected absent file exists rules[1].files.not[0]
+   Stderr: readme.md\n  - Expected absent file exists.
+Users expect are more used to seeing README.md file name in uppercase rules[0].files.not[readme.md]\nindex.md\n  - Expected absent file exists rules[1].files.not[0]

-The files `docs/readme.md` and `docs/index.md` must not exist.
+The files `readme.md` and `index.md` must not exist.